 Will a payment holiday affect my credit report?

-Throughout the pandemic, many people have turned to payment breaks on their mortgage, credit cards or loans to get them through a difficult patch financially.
+Through the cost-of-living crisis, some people have turned to payment breaks on their mortgage, credit cards or loans to get them through a difficult patch financially.
 But does taking a payment holiday affect your credit score and will it hinder your future chances of borrowing?

-Throughout the pandemic, many people have turned to payment breaks on their mortgage, credit cards or loans to get them through a difficult patch financially.
+Through the cost-of-living crisis, some people have turned to payment breaks on their mortgage, credit cards or loans to get them through a difficult patch financially.
 But does taking a payment holiday affect your credit score and will it hinder your future chances of borrowing?

 What is a payment holiday?

 A payment holiday is a short break from paying back a debt, like your mortgage or credit card.
-It may also be called a ‘payment deferral’.
+It can also be a temporary reduction in your monthly payments.
+It’s sometimes referred to as a ‘payment deferral’.
 A payment holiday needs to be agreed with your lender.

-It’s important to know that you do still have to pay back the money you owe at some point and interest may continue to accrue.
+It’s important to know that you do still have to pay back the money you owe at some point and interest may continue to mount up.
+At the end of the payment holiday you could owe more than before.
+So your repayments could be higher than before the holiday.
+It could also potentially affect your ability to get credit in future.
 So payment breaks should only be taken when absolutely necessary.

 Why would you need to take a payment holiday?

-While a payment holiday can be useful in the short term to provide financial relief, it’s not really a suitable option if you can’t afford your monthly repayments because your household income has dropped permanently.
-If this is the case, you need to speak to your lender about longer term support.
+While a payment holiday can be useful in the short term to provide financial relief, it’s not a suitable option if you can’t afford your monthly repayments because your household income has dropped permanently or your outgoings and bills have increased significantly – for example, because of increased mortgage costs.
+If this is the case, you need to speak to your lenders about longer-term support or alternative options.

 How a payment holiday can impact your credit score

-Now that the payment holiday deadline has passed, lenders will typically offer ‘tailored support’.
-If you have a payment holiday as part of tailored support, this will be recorded on your credit file as a temporary arrangement.
+If you have a payment holiday as part of tailored support, this is likely to be recorded on your credit file as a temporary arrangement.
 An ‘arrangement flag’ will remain on your report for three years after the repayment plan ends.

-If your lender agrees to provide you with extra support, they should always tell you what this will mean for your credit score.
+If your lender agrees to provide you with extra support, they should tell you what this will mean for your credit score.
+If they haven’t done this, just ask so you know what the effect will be.

 Top tipCheck your credit file regularly to make sure your lender hasn’t reported missed payments by mistake while you were on a payment break. |